converse-data-solutions/school_management/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version - 3.2.2

+  Rails version - 7.0.8

 * System dependencies

 * Configuration

-* Database creation
+* Database creation - mysql2

 * Database initialization

+  username:admin
+  admin password: admin@123

 * How to run the test suite